microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 ![Circular graph with different species, genus, and family organization of workflow output.](../_static/images/howto_guides/workflows/metaG/03102025_view_rba_graph.png)

-The tables are followed by an interactive multilevel pie charts to visualize organisms and classifications.
+The tables are followed by interactive multilevel pie charts to visualize organisms and classifications.
 The Krona plots are generated for the results at each of the three taxonomic levels for each of the tools and these can also be found in the Detail section.

 ![Download section dropdown with clickable file names for downloading the workflow outputs.](../_static/images/howto_guides/workflows/metaG/03102025_download_rba.png)